j19sch/j19sch.github.io/posts/clojure/2023/clj-12-core-concepts-of-functional-programming-with-peg-thing.md

 Going through the code, made me realise that this question came from my non-functional programming intuitions.
 It's not the case that `board` gets passed around and changed.
 A lot of functions in Peg Thing require a board as argument and return a thing that's a board.
 It's however not true that a `board` variable gets passed into the function as argument and that same variable but changed, comes out as the return value.

+As an example, look at the following three functions:

 ```Clojure
 ; called by move-peg, called by make-move, called by prompt-move